Requirements#

 coverage

-If not using Django, remove coverage
+If not using Django, add:

 pytest

-Add a requirement#
+Add a requirement¶

 Add the requirement in alphabetical order to the appropriate .in